Are Ouija Boards Dangerous?

 A skilled, trained, experience psychic can be an invaluable asset to paranormal research.
 I’m happy to work with psychics during almost any investigation.

-However, alternatives (such as real-time communication devices) should — in theory — work well in most haunted settings.
+However, alternatives (such as real-time communication devices) should – in theory – work just as well (or better) in most haunted settings.

 Establish firm boundaries and know your limits